gpstar81/GPStar-proton-pack/OPERATION.md

 ## Sub Level Menu

-**Important: The Neutrona Wand sub-menu settings can only be reached while the Neutrona Wand is powered down**
+**Important: The Neutrona Wand sub-menu settings can only be reached while both the Neutrona Wand and Proton Pack are powered down**

 To access the sub level menu, use the rotary dial on the top of the wand.
 When you reach the sub level menu, the Slo-blo LED will light up to indicate this menu state.